ShZil/network-utilities/Scanner/README.md

 You know what the problem is (kivy starts from bottom left, tk from top left).
 You know how to solve that (coordinate transformation in `KivyDiagram` and `TKDiagram`).
 Just do it.

+### 2023-03-31
+[22:07] Testing the software on a new LAN.
+Added the "Public Address" semi-scan button's functionality.

+[22:37] I struggled with such a silly bug: I forgot `()` next to `NetworkStorage`.
+Half an hour went up in flames for that.
+Anyways, `Public Address` is now functional.